xanni99/T1A2_Portfolio/README.md

 ### Decision Making Process of About Me

-The 'About Me' page consits of a Header, a headshot and description, a list of my hobbys with a photo, title and a descrption and finally a list of blog posts that include a photo, title and date posted.
+The 'About Me' page consits of a Header, a headshot and description, a list of my hobbys with a photo, title and a descrption, a list of blog posts that include a photo, title and date posted, and the footer.

 Firstly, I decided to give each of the 4 HTML pages a nice clear header to ensure the employer could see what the page was about without having to refer to the Nav Bar.
 I made this the biggest text of the page so that it is clear it is the header.
 I did not want the header font to be too bolded as I wanted it to still be seamless with therest of the page and just used it's size to make it clear it was the head of the page.